Learn this Chive Oil Recipe to create a vibrant finishing oil for garnishing, marinades, or salad dressings. It lasts in the fridge for a week.

 How to store this homemade condiment?

 Store it in a squeeze bottle or an airtight container in the refrigerator for up to a week.
+It will solidify a bit in the fridge, so leave it at room temperature for a few minutes before serving.
 It will start losing its taste and color after a few days.

 To prolong the shelf life of the chive oil, you can freeze it.
 Pour the oil into ice cube trays and transfer the frozen cubes to a freezer-safe container or bag.
 When using the oil, simply thaw the desired number of cubes in the refrigerator or at room temperature.